12gabriel3/easy-esi/README.rst

     inspection.

-Client libraries can automatically be generated from the OpenAPI specification, however Bravado aims to be a complete replacement for code generation (`swagger-codegen <https://github.com/wordnik/swagger-codegen>`__).
+Client libraries can automatically be generated from the OpenAPI specification, however Easy ESIaims to be a complete replacement for code generation (`swagger-codegen <https://github.com/wordnik/swagger-codegen>`__).

 Example Usage